-The carrying value of cash, management fees payable, BCI and QuadReal cost recoveries payable, and accounts payable approximates their fair value given their short-term nature.
+The carrying value of cash, BCI and QuadReal cost recoveries payable, and accounts payable approximates their fair value given their short-term nature.
 These financial instruments are classified as Level 2 in the fair value hierarchy.

 9. Involvement with structured entities: